 Tour stops included the headwaters of the South Branch of the Kishwaukee River, wetland, prairie, conservation and farmland best management practices, the Kishwaukee River Water Reclamation District wastewater treatment facility in DeKalb, the CHS Elburn plant in Sycamore, and examples of urban stormwater management projects.

 Guiding the tour was Mike Konen, NIU Department of Geography and Dean Johnson DeKalb County Watershed Coordinator, and Resource Conservationist with the DeKalb County Soil and Water Conservation District.

 August 2016 - The Sycamore Park District watershed improvement project has been completed.
 Three new interpretative signs have been installed (tees 10, 13, 15) explaining the importance of watershed management and the positive effects.
 Several areas along the East Branch of the South Branch of the Kishwaukee River have been redeveloped to restore native plant species to the banks which will improve water quality and control erosion.
 After years of discussion, data collecting, and mapping, it's exciting to see the first watershed improvement project completed.

-October 2015 - We are happy to announce the beginning stages of the Sycamore Park District watershed improvement project.
-This project focuses on two river/riparian areas along the East Branch of the South Branch of the Kishwaukee River that runs through the Sycamore Golf Course.
-Immediate results will be improved water quality, erosion control, and restored native species.
+October 2015 - The beginning stages of the Sycamore Park District watershed improvement project.
+This project focused on two river/riparian areas along the East Branch of the South Branch of the Kishwaukee River that runs through the Sycamore Golf Course.
+Immediate results improved water quality, erosion control, and restored native species.
 Education is another piece of this project including interpretative signs and other outreach in areas along the watershed.